 - Medication Error – Women may be prescribed improper prescription drugs or improper doses by their physicians that ultimately harm babies in the womb or during premature birth.
 Physician error, poor handwriting, or off-label drug prescribing may be to blame.
 In other cases, medication to induce labor may be measured or administered improperly, resulting in a birth injury.

-- Physician Error – A doctor can be held liable for failing to assess, monitor, or respond to complications during the pregnancy and labor.
+- Physician Error – A doctor can be held liable for failing to assess, monitor, or respond to complications during pregnancy and labor.
 The courts will consider whether the physician followed protocol and what another reasonable medical professional might have done in those circumstances.

 Do I Need a Birth Injury Lawyer?

 A birth injury lawyer may be necessary if you suspect your child’s birth injury can be traced back to:

 - Negligent administering of drugs.

 - Failure to monitor signs of maternal or fetal distress.